quattromani/childrenssafetyimmobilizer/index.md

 # THE PEDIATRIC POSITION HOLDER

-### **The "Q" Pediatric Position Holder** (immobilizer) is a simple, durable or one-time use design, versatile, one-piece radiolucent child medical positioning aid which holds secure all four extremities individually in an antimicrobial-infused soft foam wrap with no extraneous straps, boards, velcro, medical tape, bandages, clamps, pins or fabrics.
+### **The "Q" Pediatric Position Holder** (immobilizer) is a simple, durable or single-patient use, one-piece radiolucent child medical positioning aid which holds secure all four extremities individually in a comfortable foam wrap with no extraneous straps, boards, hook & loop fasteners, medical tape, bandages, clamps, pins or fabrics.

 ![Pediatric Position Holder & Immobilizer](/images/pediatric-position-holder.jpg)